mmomtchev/pymport/README.md

 - `fromJS()` and `toJS()` are expensive functions that deep copy the data between the V8 and the Python heap
 - The two GCs should work well in tandem as for every object there is exactly one of them that can free it
 - Currently the V8 GC vastly underestimates the memory size of the `PyObject`s and may be reluctant to free them (this is to be improved soon)
-  - This can even lead to a thrashing memory crash as V8 can be unaware that most of the memory has been allocated
+  - If Python allocates most of the memory, V8 will not be aware and this can even lead to thrashing in the most extreme cases
+- Python objects of type function never expire, so you will be leaking memory if you create Python lambdas in a loop

 # Future Plans